deepfence/golang_deepfence_sdk/client/docs/ModelSecret.md

 ### NewModelSecret

-`func NewModelSecret(fullFilename string, level string, masked bool, matchedContent string, name string, nodeId string, score float32, startingIndex int32, updatedAt int32, ) *ModelSecret`
+`func NewModelSecret(fullFilename string, level string, masked bool, matchedContent string, nodeId string, ruleId string, score float32, startingIndex int32, updatedAt int32, ) *ModelSecret`

 NewModelSecret instantiates a new ModelSecret object This constructor will assign default values to properties that have it defined,